 Correlating ASB with ASE

-In Figure 4a we present an example of the gene SKA3 on chromosome 13 which has multiple heterozygous SNPs within exons which show allele-specific expression on the maternal allele and in addition we observe another heterozygous SNP within a Pol II binding site proximal to the 5’ end of the gene which also shows maternal allele-specific binding.
+In Figure 4a we present an example of the gene SKA3 on chromosome 13 which has multiple heterozygous SNPs within exons which show consistent maternal allele-specific expression which agrees with the maternal allele-specific binding of another heterozygous SNP within a Pol II binding site proximal to the 5’ end of the gene.
 In this example we see coordinated maternal binding of Pol II with expression of the gene.
 In Figure 4b we present a similar example of a novel transcribed region on chromosome 4 where we see coordinated paternal binding of Pol II with the paternal expression of the novel TAR.

 These two examples show how ASB is coordinated with ASE for a known gene and a novel TAR.
 To investigate this trend, we assess to what extent they are coordinated on a genome-wide scale.
 In Table 5 we tabulate the number of genes and novel TARs that have evidence for allele-specific expression and for proximal allele-specific binding.
 In table 5 we present the tabulated counts for Pol II separately from all the other transcription factors combined.
 We also compare against the number of genes and novel TARs that could potentially have been detected as having an ASB event proximal to an ASE transcribed region (requiring both heterozygous SNPs present as well as sufficient read depthes in the RNA-Seq and ChIP-Seq signals respectively).
 We find a number of genes (74 genes proximal to Pol II sites and 45 genes with proximal transcription factor sites) and novel TARs (55 and 15 for Pol II and other transcription factors respectively) in which we see both allele-specific binding proximal to allele-specific expression.
 While these numbers might seem relatively small, they reflect the low chance of having a heterozygous SNP in both a proximal binding site as well as the transcribed sequence of the gene.
 This underscores the need to sequence deeply and use a comprehensively determined set of SNPs or else we would have significantly fewer genes to be able to compare ASB and ASE.